 Dr. Ir.
 Ralph Lindeboom

-In 2004 I went on an internship to Nepal to evaluate the solar cooking program of the Vajra Foundation in the UNHCR refugee camps.
-Solar irradiation was in a very elegant way used to boil/disinfect water for drinking and cooking purposes.
 When seeing the major pollution of the rivers in India in 2004 during my internship on parabolic solar cooking, I decided to use my studies on Innovation management and Renewable energy for treating Water.
 Afterwards I ended up working for Kiwa Industry and Water, did my PhD at Wageningen University on Autogenerative High Pressure Digestion and worked as lecturer and researcher at Saxion Hogeschool on various energy and water related themes.
-Prior to my current position I was working as a post-doc at Ghent University in co-operation with the European Space Agency to build, operate and evaluate a pilot installation recovering hygienic water and nutrients from urine and shower water for long term manned Space missions.
+Prior to my current position I was working as a post-doc at Ghent University in co-operation with the European Space Agency to build, operate and evaluate a futuristic pilot installation recovering hygienic water and nutrients from urine and shower water for long term manned Space missions.
 Here I was the first on the planet to send and revive amongst others Anammox-bacteria after Space exposure.

 In my current position I aim to tackle global challenges by developing Cyclical LOcal Sanitary engineering Solutions in Urban and Rural Environment (CLOSeSURE).
 My vision is to convert high-tech “often Western” systemic innovations from for example Space industry or “Jugaad” innovation from all over the planet to engineer modular and scalable frugal autarkic watertreatment systems and recover water and value-added byproducts for the “Bottom of the Pyramid”.
 With a focus on local resources and given the prevailing local conditions and my personal experience, integrating solar energy and autogenerative pressurised digestion into biological waste water treatment systems is an obvious choice.